mikepaxton/ChickenCoop-circuitPython-/README.txt

               1 GPIO wire inside panel
 ``
-  Total number of wires running from inside panel to panel door: 6  -  5 GPIO wires and 1 ground wire I'm using a length of CAT 5 Cable for the 6 strands of wire.
-Might make for a clean install from inside panel to door.
+  Total number of wires running from inside panel to panel door: 6  -  5 GPIO wires and 1 ground wire I'm using a length of CAT 6 Cable for the 6 strands of wire.
+Makes for a clean install inside panel to door.

-Button function/color/Button Type/Wire Color/Physical Pin #
+Button function/Button color/Button Type/Wire Color/Physical Pin #

 Open  -  Green  -  momentary  -  Green Wire  -  #4
 Close  -  Green  -  momentary  -  Green White Wire -  #5